bjkawecki/Auto-Translate-Telegram-Channel/README.md

 ```

 ### 4. Start the app
-Start the bot with the following command:
+Start the app with the following command:
 ```bash
 python main.py
 ```